 It’s dawn in the rolling rice fields of Northern Isabela in the Philippines.
-15-year old Lovelyn is preparing breakfast early for her family so that she can leave in time for the long walk to school.
-Through dusty fields or mud soaked patties (depending on the season) Lovelyn walks an hour to school each day–until now.
-Lovelyn now has a Buffalo Bicycle to traverse the long distance thanks to the ING Orange Bike project in partnership with ING and World Vision Philippines.
+Lovelyn, 15, is preparing breakfast early for her family so that she can leave in time for the long walk to school.
+Through dusty fields or mud soaked patties (depending on the season), Lovelyn’s trip to school has always taken an hour each day–until now.
+She now has a Buffalo Bicycle to traverse the long distance thanks to the ING Orange Bike project in partnership with ING and World Vision Philippines.

-In 2013, the Dutch financial institution ING turned to its country’s biking roots and launched the ING Orange Bike project.
-This new program aims to mobilize students in the Philippines who walk long distances in adverse conditions to reach school.
-Over five years, the ING Orange Bike project will sponsor 5,000 new bicycles for students.
-The initiative, built on the BEEP model, hopes to improve attendance and academic performance, while giving children and families a chance for a better future.
+In 2013, the Dutch financial institution ING turned to its country’s cycling roots and launched the ING Orange Bike project.
+This program aims to mobilize students in the Philippines who walk long distances in adverse conditions to reach school.
+Over five years, the ING Orange Bike project sponsored 5,000 new bicycles for students.
+The initiative, built on the BEEP model, hopes to improve attendance and academic performance while giving children and families a chance for a better future.